iSYSTEMLabs/qemu/isystem/doc/usersManual.md

 iSYSTEM distribution of QEMU
 --------

-Since version 9.17.148, winIDEA comes with QEMU inclulded in the distribution, so you do not have to install it yourself.
+Since version 9.17.148, winIDEA comes with QEMU included in the distribution, so you do not have to install it yourself.
 Version of QEMU distributed with iSYSTEM tools is based on open source [QEMU](https://www.qemu.org/), and supports:

 - devices based on ARM cores (arm-softmmu, aarch64-softmmu).
-These devices are the same available in the official QEMU release.
+These devices are the same as available in the official QEMU release.
 - V850E4 core (Renesas RH850 family).
 These devices are implemented by iSYSTEM, and contain only core and memory, no peripherals are emulated.